vtexdocs/dev-portal-content/docs/guides/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-business-guidelines-marketing-assets.md

 - Consider wording limiting liability clauses.
 - Remember to cover Intellectual Property issues.
 - Offer the T&C in your User's language (Expected in English, Portuguese, and Spanish).
-- Analyze the consumer laws of the countries in which you operate, and offer consumers the rights provided.
+- Analyze the consumer laws of the countries where you operate, and offer consumers the rights provided.
 - Review specific legislation related to your business, such as those issued by central banks if you are in financial services.
-- Make it clear how you can hire your service: free, freemium, or premium, for example.
+- Make it clear how to hire your service: free, freemium, or premium, for example.
 Also, review the regulations regarding the payment methods you will accept.

 > ⚠️ The recommendations presented here are intended to serve as guidelines for third-party developers and do not represent a legal recommendation.
 VTEX is not responsible for direct, indirect, moral, punitive damages, consequential damages, or loss of profits arising from the use and/or compliance with these guidelines.
 Hiring legal advice is necessary and recommended for the final writing of terms and conditions for applications.